-Anglo-Saxon culture of Britain.
+The present generation of the Bancks family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived close to a slope, or a hillside.
 The surname is derived from the Old English word banke.
-CITATION[CLOSE]

 Early Origins of the Bancks family

 The surname Bancks was first found in various counties and shires throughout Britain.
 One of the first on record was Simon Bankes of Bank Newton in Craven, Yorkshire c.
 1200.
 Walter del Banck was listed in the Subsidy Rolls of 1297 and Metthew Banke was listed in the Subsidy Rolls of Suffolk in 1327.